7Block Labs

 • Guarded ERC‑721:

-Money phrase: resale rules enforced in code, not customer service emails.
+Money phrase: resale rules are written in code, not in those customer service emails.

-Link your policy to a standards‑backed on‑chain interface; we’ll build and audit the contracts via our smart contract development and security audit services.
+Link your policy to a standards-supported on-chain interface, and we’ll handle the heavy lifting of building and auditing the contracts with our smart contract development and security audit services.

 2) Human‑binding at purchase: ZK verifiable credentials, not CSV KYC